Easy vegan hot cross buns with TWO types of chocolate chips. They are fluffy, will melt in your mouth and better than store-bought!

 Instructions

-- Leave the dough in the bowl or stand mixer and cover with a tea towel.
-Leave the dough it in a warm place for at least 1 hour or until the dough doubles in size.
-If the dough doesn't double in size, reposition it to a *warmer* spot in your home.
+- Leave the dough in a large bowl and cover with a tea towel.
+Position the dough in a warm spot in your home, and let it rest for at least 1-2 hours or until the dough has doubled in size. the bowl or stand mixer and cover with a tea towel.
+If the dough doesn't double in size, reposition it to a warmer spot in your home.

 Shaping the hot cross buns: